xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 #### Using metrics.json

-tl;dr If you are using the sensor-path from the [TCP to Textfile tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) and the default metrics.json, you actually have nothing to do.
-But if you need to know _how_ things works, please read the rest of the section!
+**TL;DR** If you are using the sensor-path from the [TCP to Textfile tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) and the default metrics.json, you actually have nothing to do.
+But if you have a burning desire to know _how_ things works, please read the rest of the section!

 YANG models define data hierarchies.
 Because MDT is based on YANG models, the raw telemetry data from a router is also hierarchical.
 Time-series databases, however, typically expect data in a simple format: metric name, metric value, timestamp and, optionally, some tags or keys.
 In influxdb, this format is called the "Line Protocol."

 One of the important functions of Pipeline is to take the hierarchical YANG-based data and transform it into the Line Protocol for easy consumption by influxdb.
 Pipeline uses the ```metrics.json``` file to perform the transformation.

 The ```metrics.json``` file contains a series of json objects, one for each YANG model and sub-tree path that the router streams.
+Pipeline takes the complex, hierarchical YANG-modeled data and flattens it into a consumable time series.

 Take the sensor-path configured on the router in the [TCP Dial Out Tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/): ```Cisco-IOS-XR-infra-statsd-oper:infra-statistics/interfaces/interface/latest/generic-counters```.
 The corresponding object in the default metrics.json is below:

 {% capture "output" %}
 ```